K1297/Blockwave/README.md

 * The NFT smart contract allows users to mint NFTs for their profile pictures, which are associated with their account in sanity studio.
 * Sanity studio is used to store various user-related data, such as likes, dislikes, posts, comments, and IPFS hashes for the post.
 * Overall, **BlockWave** provides a decentralized content sharing platform that incentivizes creators and influencers to generate **_high-quality_** content while providing users with a seamless and **_user-friendly_** experience.

+## Features
+*  user authentication with Metamask Wallet.
+*  nft minting .
+*  event ticketing page to buy tickets for events.
+*  post upload and association with user's wallet address.
+*  access to likes/dislikes/ commenting on posts.
+*  creating,  selling and buying of event tickets using smart contracts.

 ## Architecture
 ![blockwave drawio (1)](https://user-images.githubusercontent.com/125735215/235243199-bc37420b-a38f-46a2-a926-cd322413eeda.png)